-Council's Community and Environment Education Program (CEEP) Framework was developed, which focuses on the Redlands Coast.
-Drawing on Council's plans, strategies and policies.
-This will allow Council to offer a multi-channel delivery of programs focused on one key species, area or aspect of the natural environment of Redlands Coast.
+The Community and Environment Education Program Framework was developed, focusing on the Redlands Coast and drawing on Council's plans, strategies and policies.
+This will allow Council to offer a multi-channel delivery of programs focused on one key species, area or aspect of the natural environment.